128technology/docs/docs/intro_system_reqs.md

 ---
 ## Hardware Requirements

 The Session Smart Networking Platform runs on both bare metal servers and as a virtual machine within hypervisor environments.
-For virtual environments the same CPU, memory, and storage specifications are required for comparable throughput.
+For virtual environments the same CPU, memory, and storage specifications are required.

 ### Minimum Platform Specifications